raspberrypi/pico-examples/README.md

 [spi](pio/spi)| Use PIO to erase, program and read an external SPI flash chip.
 A second example runs a loopback test with all four CPHA/CPOL combinations.
 [squarewave](pio/squarewave)| Drive a fast square wave onto a GPIO.
 This example accesses low-level PIO registers directly, instead of using the SDK functions.
 [st7789_lcd](pio/st7789_lcd)| Set up PIO for 62.5 Mbps serial output, and use this to display a spinning image on a ST7789 serial LCD.
+[quadrature_encoder](pio/quadrature_encoder)| A quadrature encoder using PIO to maintain counts independent of the CPU.
 [uart_rx](pio/uart_rx)| Implement the receive component of a UART serial port.
 Attach it to the spare Arm UART to see it receive characters.
 [uart_tx](pio/uart_tx)| Implement the transmit component of a UART serial port, and print hello world.
 [ws2812](pio/ws2812)| Examples of driving WS2812 addressable RGB LEDs.